cmhamakawa/PushProx/README.md

 3. PushProxy_StandaloneTest - Basically used the PushProx_BinaryTest yaml files but changed main.go in client and configured everything for the standalone environment.

 ## File Explanation
 There are the three "Test" directories.
 Depending on the test you want to run, you'll need to replace the files in the main directory and run ```make build```.
 Furthermore, for the first two tests (DockerTest and BinaryTest), you'll need to replace client's main.go file with the original repository since the current one is configured for the standalone environment.
-This includes docker-compose.yaml, prometheus.yml, Dockerfile.

 ## Build and Push Docker Images
+Make sure you have the correct test configuration for docker-compose.yaml, prometheus.yml, Dockerfile (see directory ..Test/Docker_ImageBuild)
 Run ```make build``` in main directory to make the binaries.
 I believe the binaries should be in the main directory and will be named pushprox-client and pushprox-proxy.
 Make sure to change main.go in client according to your desired test.

 Run ```docker-compose up -d```.
 Note that if you have current images or containers running, you'll have to delete them before this command in order to have the new changes.